Dynamic Space Filling: Introduction

 Apart from the halting time $T_N$, the duration $t_N$ of the last step, namely, the evolution from a state with $N-2$ perfectly filled vertices to the final perfect filling, is another interesting random quantity.
 In Sec.~\ref{sec:disc}, we outline how to compute the joint distribution $P(T_N, t_N)$ on the complete graphs.

 In computing the halting time distribution $P(T_N)$ and the joint distribution $P(T_N, t_N)$ on the complete graphs, we rely on the fact that the evolution of the total number $m$ of empty vertices, $m\to m-1$, is determined by $m$ alone.
 This crucial property occurs only on complete graphs; generally, the neighbors of each empty vertex and their occupancies matter.
 One can compute the distributions $P(T_N)$ and $P(T_N, t_N)$, circumventing the detailed knowledge of the evolution of the random variable $m$.
 However, our methods give the exact Laplace transform of the probability distribution $P_m(t)$.

 In Appendix~\ref{ap:der}, we compute the average and the variance of $m$ on large complete graphs and show that $P_m(t)$ becomes Gaussian when $N\gg 1$.
-In Appendix~\ref{ap:high}, we show how to compute higher cumulants of $m$.
-The computations quickly become cumbersome, so we compute only the third cumulant.
+In Appendix~\ref{ap:high}, we show how to determine higher cumulants of $m$.
+The computations quickly become cumbersome, so we have computed only the third and the fourth cumulants.
+Intriguingly, the same values of ratios of the cumulants to the average have appeared in the context of the statistics of current in quantum conductors and symmetric exclusion process \cite{Levitov,Blanter,Nagaev,Derrida04,Bodineau04,Bodineau13}.
+In Appendix~\ref{ap:loc}, we analyze the annihilation process \eqref{AB} on the inifinite hypercubic lattices with localized initial condition, and use the results to guess the scaling of the halting time of the DSF process on tori with locatlized initial conditions.